 The next step is to connect to Kaskada by logging in to Kaskada's admin page and set up your environment.

 To do this, you'll need to obtain your API client id and secret.
 These may be obtained by logging into Kaskada and navigating to studio.kaskada.com/access.
-(If you don't have an account, contact us to sign up.)
+(If you don't have an account, click the "sign up" link on the login page.)

 We recommend using the python